Long-Neo/Long-Neo.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student in Economics from School of Management and Economics (SME), Chinese University of Hong Kong, Shenzhen (CUHKSZ).
-Here is my brief education background:
+I am a third-year PhD student in Economics at The Chinese University of Hong Kong, Shenzhen (CUHKSZ).

-* **MPhil/PhD in Economics**, Chinese University of Hong Kong (Shenzhen), 2021.9 ~ Now
-* **MSc in Economics**, London School of Economics and Political Science, 2020.9 ~ 2021.7
-* **BSc in Economics**, Central University of Finance and Economics, 2016.9 ~ 2020.7

-My recent research interest includes:
-* **Macroeconomics**: Innovation, Monetary Economics.

 My Chinese name is 马龙.